BlackteaData/data-talks/workshop4.md

     c) curated

 2) Download these two files to your local and upload to S3 under the specific folder.

     a) [Covid dataset](/files/jhu_csse_covid_19_timeseries_merged.csv) to `raw/covid_csv/`

     b) [Bitcoin Marketprice](/files/btcusd_raw.csv) to `raw/btcusd_csv/`

 ## Task 3: Visualise on Quicksight

-We can now, jump in the Quicksight console and create a dashboard for these data.
+We can now jump in the Quicksight console and create a dashboard for these data.